 - Through careful selection of bunching length and direction, the product can be optimally specified for each unique application

-Therefore Elektrisola's applied design concepts for HF-litz wires typically include both practical and theoretical requirements.
+Therefore Elektrisola's applied design concepts for high frequency litz wire typically include both practical and theoretical requirements.

 |=||total conductor cross section of litz wire|